SimonDelcuze/rtype/docs/client/level-init-system.md

    - If found, load texture via `TextureManager`
    - If not found, log warning and use placeholder (magenta 32x32)

+2. Resolve animation clip:
+   - If `animId` is provided, first try exact clip id in the animation registry.
+   - If not found, try `labels[spriteId][animId]` to map a label (e.g. `row4`) to a clip id.
+   - Fallback: use the clip whose id matches `spriteId`, or no animation if none exists.

+3. Populate `RenderTypeData` with:
+   - Texture pointer
+   - `frameCount`, `frameDuration`, `frameWidth/Height`, `columns` from the chosen clip if any
+   - `animation` pointer to the clip (for custom frames)
+   - Layer from the archetype

-2. The placeholder ensures the game continues running even with missing assets
+4. The placeholder ensures the game continues running even with missing assets

 ## Integration